 About the Physics: Professional Concentration Bachelor’s Program

 Communication Literacy Requirement.
-Communication Literacy courses for the Physics major (all concentrations) are: PHYS 2305 , PHYS 3304 , PHYS 3401 , and PHYS 4306 .
+Communication Literacy courses for the Physics major (all concentrations) are three courses from: PHYS 2305 , PHYS 3304 , PHYS 3401 , and PHYS 4306 .

 Total Hours: 120